 makes an 8″ pan worth of blondies

 adapted from Peanut Butter Brownies in Breaking the Vicious Cycle

 *Note: The peanut butter I used was very runny/oily which creates a thinner batter, as pictured below.
 If your natural peanut butter is on the thicker side, I recommend reducing the amount of peanut butter by a few tablespoons, to avoid a dry result.

 Preheat oven to 350F and grease an 8″ square pan with butter or coconut oil.
 In a small bowl, mix the peanut butter, honey, egg, salt and baking soda until well combined, then fold in the chocolate chips.

 Pour the batter into the greased pan, and use a spatula to smooth the top.

-Bake at 350F for 20-25 minutes, or until the top is a light golden brown. (it only took 20 minutes in my oven)
+Bake at 350F for 18 to 20 minutes, or until the top is a light golden brown.

 - 1 cup natural creamy peanut butter (preferably organic)

 - ¼ teaspoon sea salt (*if using unsalted peanut butter)